EdwardAstill/sectiony/documentation/library.md

 # Standard Library Shapes

 The `sectiony.library` module provides functions to easily generate common structural sections.
+All library functions use native curve representations (`Arc`, `Line`) which are preserved for high-quality plotting and can be serialized to JSON.

 ## Circular Hollow Section (chs)
 `chs(d, t)`